 - GO Change: Scaling FAIR to industry and global goals (SDGs)

 - Discovery: how to make your data discoverable

 Peter Kraker (OKMaps, Discovery IN)

 Specific objectives for GO FAIR Community Convergence will be defined in the coming weeks and a high level energy will keep the ball rolling among Implementation Networks towards further developments, collaboration and convergence.
-Results will be presented at the International FAIR Convergence Symposium convened by CODATA and GO FAIR on October 22-24 2020 in Paris, France.
+Results will be presented at the virtual International FAIR Convergence Symposium convened by CODATA and GO FAIR on 30 November – 04 December 2020.

 All meeting materials can be found here: